Zilola-Nazarova/harry-potter-characters/README.md

 Contributions, issues, and feature requests are welcomed!

-Currently, I have to hardcode a database of mountain peaks with following information:
+Currently, I have to hardcode a database of mountain peaks with the following information:
 - name
 - elevation
 - coordinates

-Due to lack of time I was only able to add few mountains, so I would appreciate if anyone shared a complete database of mountain peaks located in Uzbekistan.
+Due to lack of time, I was only able to add a few mountains, so I would appreciate it if anyone shared a complete database of mountain peaks located in Uzbekistan.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>